Improve Warehouse Productivity using Order Batching with Python

 Here, we first decided to start with a very simple approach

-• Picking Route: picking route strategy is following the Next Closest Location logic
+- Picking Route: The picking route strategy follows the Next Closest Location logic

 To estimate the impact of wave picking strategy on your productivity, we will run several simulations with a gradual number of orders per wave:

-1. Measure Total Walking Distance: how much walking distance is reduced when the number of orders per route is increased?
+- Measure Total Walking Distance: How much of the walking distance is reduced when the number of orders per route increases?

 Code